-The reverse and inverted triangle choke variants are among the most challenging submissions known in the world of BJJ wrestling.
-As a result, BJJ students should get familiar with these chokes variations from the outset of their training.
+The reverse and inverted triangle choke variants are among the most challenging submissions known in BJJ.
+As a result, students should get familiar with these choke variations from the outset of their training.

 The triangle choke is one of the essential submissions in Brazilian jiu-jitsu, like armbars, kimuras, collar chokes, etc. These submissions are advantageous in both competition and self-defense, as many knowledgeable practitioners are aware.

-As a result, they are conscious that broadening their game will enable them to see a variety of alternatives at a glance and, consequently, win a large number of BJJ matches.
+As a result, they are conscious that broadening their game will enable them to see a variety of alternatives at a glance and, consequently, win many BJJ matches.

-Let us know if there are any more details on the reverse and inverted triangle choke variants that we may have overlooked in this document.
+Let us know if there are more details on the reverse and inverted triangle choke variants we may have overlooked in this document.